MGC Challenge

 9. Incorporate environmental justice implications and opportunities in planning and zoning documents OR in a community sustainability plan.

-10. Require an environmental justice assessment for any new municipal policies or infrastructure projects.
+10. Require an environmental justice assessment for any new municipal/county policies or infrastructure projects.

 Leverage Partnerships